adityataufiq/alpha-client-server/README.md

 $ python3 server.py <port>
 ```

-Then, using another terminal (<port> must be same with server, also you can naming <node> freely and run it repeatedly):
+Then, run client side using another terminal (port must be same with server, also you can naming node freely and run it repeatedly):

 ```
 $ python3 client.py <port> <node>